Dhruvil-P/Gaming-Arcade/README.md

 # Gaming-Arcade
-It's a gaming arcade consisting of three games, homepage and many more, made in tkinter(Python).
+It's a gaming arcade.
+It consists of 3 games: Guessing Game, Color Game and Tic Tac Toe.
+It's made in tkinter(A module of python).